avian2/eagle-automation/README.md

 	$HOME/.config/eagle_automation.conf
 	./eagle_automation.conf

-You can use the 'eagle_automation/default.conf' file as a template.
+You can use the `eagle_automation/default.conf` file as a template.

 Known problems
 ==============

-When exporting to PDF using eagleexport, default print settings are used.
+When exporting to PDF using `pea export`, default print settings are used.
 To set them, go to File -> Print setup, make changes, then quit Eagle so that the settings are saved.